 - Obstructive sleep apnea (OSA)

-What are the alternatives to mouth taping?
+What are safer alternatives to mouth taping?

 “Whether your concern is snoring, dry mouth, difficulty breathing through the nose or a sleep-related breathing disorder, talk to your doctor who can help you find solutions that effectively address the underlying condition safely,” Palmer said.